nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - You can provide multiple `m/MODULE s/GRADE` pairs to assign grades to multiple modules in a single `grade` command.
 - The grade can be any whole number between 0 and 100, inclusive.

-**Important Notes:**
+<div markdown="span" class="alert alert-info"> :notebook: **Important Note:**
 - Each module specified in the `grade` command must be a module that the student is taking.
 - The number of `m/MODULE` prefixes must match the number of `s/GRADE` prefixes.
-- Grades are assigned to modules based on the order of the `m/MODULE s/GRADE` pairs provided in the command.
+- Grades are assigned to modules based on the order of the `m/MODULE s/GRADE` pairs provided in the command.</div>

 **Examples:**
-- `grade 1 m/CS2103T s/85` assigns a grade of 85 to CS2103T for the first student.
+- `grade 1 m/Physics s/85` : assigns a grade of 85 to Physics for the first student.
-- `grade 2 m/MA1522 s/90` assigns a grade of 90 to MA1522 for the second student.
+- `grade 2 m/Chemistry s/90` : assigns a grade of 90 to Chemistry for the second student.
-- `grade 3 m/CS2103T s/80 m/MA1522 s/85` assigns a grade of 80 to CS2103T and 85 to MA1522 for the third student.
+- `grade 3 m/English s/80 m/Chinese s/85` assigns a grade of 80 to English and 85 to Chinese for the third student.

 ### Archiving data files `archive`